urielbravo/code-dungeon/src/pages/posts/post-1.md

 ---

-# First post, introduction an objectives
+# First post, introduction and objectives

 So this is the first post, I don't have much to write so this should be quite short.